 Living here, you could get by without learning to speak Portuguese… though any effort to learn the local language is a show of respect and appreciated.

 The Portuguese are the biggest fish eaters per capita in Europe, and fresh fish of great variety is available in the ever-present daily markets.
 The abundance of sunshine in this part of the world means an abundance of fresh produce, too, also available in the local markets.
 Meantime, pollution rates are low, and streets, towns, and beaches are kept clean and litter-free.

 That is not the case in Portugal.
 Anyone of any age who can prove income to meet the requirement can be granted the right to remain in Portugal long term.
-This is the easiest residency hurdle of any country in Europe and, indeed, one of the easiest of any country in the world.
+This is one of the easiest residency hurdles of any country in Europe.
+Indeed, it’s one of the easiest of any country in the world.

 European retirees and sun-seekers have recognized all that the Algarve has to offer for a long time.
 Beyond Europe, the Algarve has been largely ignored.
 This is changing.
 If you’re looking for a Continental lifestyle and don’t have the budget for France, Italy, or Spain, you should get to know Portugal better.